clebert/pageobject/@pageobject/standard/README.md

 # @pageobject/standard [![Package Version][badge-npm-image]][badge-npm-link] [![Build Status][badge-travis-image]][badge-travis-link] [![Coverage Status][badge-coveralls-image]][badge-coveralls-link]

-This package defines a standard API that can be implemented for virtually any browser automation framework.
+This package defines an API that can be implemented for virtually any browser automation framework.

 ## Installation